authzed/spicedb/README.md

 With SpiceDB, platform teams are armed with the same techniques for stopping this threat that the hyperscale tech companies have been doing for years behind closed doors.

 Similar to a relational database, developers define a schema, write data to the database, and query that data in various ways.
-Unlike a relational databases that use general-purpose SQL, SpiceDB exposes a gRPC API optimized specifically for authorizing actions in your systems.
+However, unlike relational databases that use general-purpose SQL, SpiceDB exposes a gRPC API specifcally optimized for authorizing actions in your systems.

 Because SpiceDB self-contains data and logic for used for authorization, it is often ran as a centralized service shared across product suites and microservice architectures.